Lend your name to the #LitterlessCornwall campaign!

 We process your data in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act (DPA) 2018.
 If you have any concerns the council’s Data Protection Officer can be contacted via DPO@cornwall.gov.uk

 It is necessary for us to lawfully process your personal data which includes your full name, email and postcode, under GDPR Article 6(1)(a) consent.

 How long do we keep your information?

 We will only hold your name on our database until you request to be removed.
-We may also anonymise some personal data you provide to us to ensure that you cannot be identified and use this for statistical analysis of data to allow the council to effectively target and plan the provision of services.
+We may also anonymise some personal data you provide to us.
+This is to ensure that you cannot be identified.
+We may use this for statistical analysis of data to allow the council to effectively target and plan the provision of services.